Game

 Activate

-2. To begin, announce a movement for learners to demonstrate while they are moving for green lights.
-Be sure to adapt the movement so that all students can participate.
-No movements are associated with the red lights.
+1. To begin, announce a movement for learners to demonstrate while they are moving for green-lights.
+Be sure to adapt the movement so that all learners can participate.
+No movements are associated with the red-light.

 • Level 1: No food cards are used.
-When the leader says “green light,” learners hop (or teacher-selected adaptation) toward the leader.
-“Red light” means don’t move.
-If a player moves for red light, they return to the starting point.
+When the leader says green-light, learners hop (or teacher-selected adaptation) toward the leader.
+Red-light means don’t move.
+If a learner moves on a red-light command, they return to the starting point.

 • Level 2: Determine green-light/go movement.
-Learners take turns drawing cards (and may choose the movement).
-Learner draws a food card and says the food name along with the color.
-Green-light foods are go; red-light foods are stop.
+Leaders take turns drawing cards (and may choose the movement).
+Leaders draw a food card and say the food name along with the color.
+Green-light foods are go; Red-light foods are stop.
+Learners either go or stop depending on the card the leader draws and announces.

 • Level 3: Determine green-light/go movement.
-Leader names a food (not on a card) and participants decide for themselves whether it is a green-light food or a red-light food.
+Leaders names a food (not on a card) and participants decide for themselves whether it is a green-light food or a red-light food.
+Learners either go or stop depending on if it is a green-light food or red-light food.

 5. If time allows, rotate groups and repeat levels 2 and 3.